ajstarna/kademlia/README.md

 Keys are 20 bytes (H160), printed/accepted as 40 hex chars.

 ## Demo

 For a quick multi‑node demo, see `tests/manual/test_network.sh`.
+This script launches several nodes, then `puts` a value into the network, retrieves it via `get`, and confirms that we got the same expected value that we put in.

 ## Library